nerditation/open-remote-distrobox/README.md

 - vscodium is installed locally on the host
 - vscodium is installed via flatpak
-  - will use `flatpak-spawn --host` to run the `distrobox` command
+  - will use `host-spawn` to run the `distrobox` command
 - vscodium is installed inside a guest distrobox
-  - will use `distrobox-host-exec` to run the `distrobox` command
+  - will use `host-spawn` to run the `distrobox` command

 I didn't test the extension for all these scenarios, any feedbacks are welcome.

-## some notes
+## getting started

-this extension neither depends on, nor conflicts with [vscode-remote-oss].

-I wrote and tested this extension for [vscodium], it probably won't work with other `vscode` distributions.

-just like [vscode-remote-oss], this extension needs proposed apis to activate. you can run the `Preferences: Configure Runtime Arguments ` command and add:
+if you have not installed [vscodium] and [distrobox] already, install them first. distrobox is installed out of the box on `opensuse` [MicroOS] based immutable systems, including the desktop variants `Aeon` and `Kalpa`, but if you are using other distributions, it should be installable using the official package manager. if it is not available, you can download from the [distrobox] github repository or website.

+if you don't have `vscodium`, I recommend the `flatpak` version.

+this extension is published to `open-vsx.org`, so just search `distrobox` in vscodium's extension panel (press `Ctrl + Shift + X` to open it), you should be able to install it. you can also download the `.vsix` package from `open-vsx.org` or from the [releases] page of this github repository.

+after installation, you need to enable proposed api for this extension, this can be done by running the command `Preferences: Configure Runtime Arguments`, and add the following content to the opened `argv.json` file:

 ```jsonc
 {